Code reference information

 By default, the parameter info popup shows simple signatures.
 You can configure the IDE to show full signatures that include method names and returned types.

 In the Show the parameter info popup in ... milliseconds field, specify the time in milliseconds after which the popup should appear.

 If you don't want the popup to appear automatically, clear the Show the parameter info popup in ... milliseconds checkbox.

 You can get quick information for any symbol or method signature by means of the Quick Documentation popup.
-Note that the symbol must be supplied with documentation comments created in accordance with AppleDoc/HeaderDoc/Doxygen markup, or with documentation from an SDK.
+Note that the symbol must be supplied with documentation comments created in accordance with supported markup, or with the SDK documentation.

 External documentation opens the necessary information in a web browser, so that you can navigate to related symbols and keep the information for further reference at the same time.
 AppCode shows documentation for Foundation Framework Classes.

 View external documentation

 To view documentation for a symbol at the current caret position in a web browser, press ⇧F1 or selectfrom the main menu.